zi6xuan/doughwallet/README.md

 Your entire wallet is backed up with a single convenient backup phrase that will work forever.
 If your device is ever lost or broken, use your backup phrase to restore your balance and transaction history on another device.
-This is possible because breadwallet is a [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) "deterministic" wallet, meaning that all your bitcoin addresses and private keys are generated from a single "seed".
+This is possible because doughwallet is a [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) "deterministic" wallet, meaning that all your dogecoin addresses and private keys are generated from a single "seed".

 ![screenshot2](/images/screenshot2.jpg)

-breadwallet is open source and available under the terms of the MIT license.
+doughwallet is open source and available under the terms of the MIT license.
-Source code is available at https://github.com/voisine/breadwallet
+Source code is available at https://github.com/peritus/doughwallet

 **WARNING:** installation on jailbroken devices is strongly discouraged